 You’ve seen it on TV and in the movies: a woman suspects her husband is hiding something from her.
 She hires a private investigator to uncover what’s really going on.
 The private investigator tracks the husband only to discover that he has been stashing art, jewelry and money in offshore accounts.

+In a lot of cases, this type of thing isn’t just fiction.
+For many, it’s a cold hard reality.
+However, it helps to explain why uncovering hidden assets is one of the most common requests of a private investigator or private investigation company.
 The term, “asset search” might bring up a few questions like, what exactly is an asset search?
 When do you need to hire a private investigator to perform an asset search?
 How exactly does a private investigator conduct an asset search?
 And most importantly, why is an asset search so important?

 Want to know the answer to these questions?
 You’re in luck!
 We’ve got everything you need to know about asset searches right here in this post.

 One of the major reasons why a client requests an asset search is if they are going through a divorce.
 Unfortunately, in many cases, one spouse attempts to hide monetary assets to lower their net worth.
 For example, if the courts require a husband to give his wife half of all his possessions, but he hides $100K in a private bank account, that amount isn’t included in his total net worth.
 This is illegal, as his spouse will not receive the total amount she is legally owed.